How can an NRI Invest in the Indian Stock Market & Mutual Funds?

 1. PIS account: A PIS account refers to a Portfolio Investment Scheme with which you can buy and sell shares of Indian companies and also convertible debentures.
 It is an account facility that you need to activate in your NRE or NRO account.

 2. Trading account and Demat account: Trading and Demat accounts are necessary for investing in the stock market for NRIs, like for an Indian citizen.
 So, you need to open these accounts with a stock brokerage house in India that offers NRI investment and similar services.
-You have to fulfill all the KYC requirements, and then you can start investing with them.
+You have to fulfill all the KYC (Know Your Customer) requirements, and then you can start investing with them.

 Tax implications on stock investments

-When you are investing in the Indian stock market, you have to pay short-term or long-term capital gain taxes, depending on the tenure of your investments.
+When you are investing in the Indian stock market, you must pay short-term or long-term capital gain taxes, depending on the tenure of your investments.
 At present, the base rate for equity long-term capital gain tax is 10%, with 1.5% and 0.46% surcharge and education cess levied.
 The total Tax that will be deducted at the source is 11.96% from your investment sales proceeds.

 Similarly, for short-term capital gain tax, 15% plus 2.25 surcharge and 0.69% education cess will be levied.
 All these taxes are deducted at the source.
 This means the funds you will receive in your NRE or NRO account will be equal to sales proceeds minus TDS.